Mostafa-Atallah2020/func-qaoa-factorization/README.md

     * `state preparation circuits.ipynb`: This notebook is used for generating Figure 4 in the paper.
 It provides examples and demonstrates the reduction of space for the clauses.

     * `compression ratios.ipynb`: This notebook is used for generating Figure 5 in the paper.
 It includes code for calculating compression ratios related to the topic of integer factorization.

-## System Information

-The code in this repository was developed using Python 3.11.4 on Windows 10.

 ## Contact